Sharp threshold for two-dimensional majority dynamics percolation: Introduction

 \textbf{Overview of the proofs.} The proof of Theorem~\ref{t:sharp_thresholds} relies on exploiting the relation between Boolean functions and randomized algorithms obtained through OSSS inequality.
 Here it is possible to write the existence of a crossing at time $t$ as a random Boolean function of the initial configuration, with randomness coming from the evolution of majority dynamics.
 A first approach would then be to consider the quenched configuration, where the clocks of the Markov process are fixed, and try to use these tools directly on the space of initial configurations, for each possible realization of the Poisson clocks in the evolution.
 This idea fails, since quenched configurations lack the homogeneity needed for our arguments.

 To circumvent this difficulty, we need to consider the randomness that comes from the evolution together with the one from the initial configuration.
 We then revisit the idea developed in~\cite{abgm}, and further explored in~\cite{att} and~\cite{ahlbergb}, of using a two-stage construction of the process to obtain a discretization of it that still retains relevant properties of the annealed evolution.
 The central idea is to construct the process in a way that each vertex is associated to a Poisson point process of clocks of intensity $k \in \N$, with~$k$ large.
-Whenever a clock in a given vertex rings, we keep this ringing with probability $\frac{1}{k}$ and, in this case, update the opinion of the vertex to agree with the majority of its neighbors.
+Whenever a clock in a given vertex ticks, we keep this tick with probability $\frac{1}{k}$ and, in this case, update the opinion of the vertex to agree with the majority of its neighbors.

-This artificial increase of the density of clock ringings allows us now to consider quenched probabilities, as we condition on the denser Poisson process, and still retain good properties of the annealed configuration with large probability.
-Given a collection of clock ringings, we obtain a Boolean function by considering the initial opinions and the selection of the clock-ringings that are kept for the evolution.
+This artificial increase of the density of clock ticks allows us now to consider quenched probabilities, as we condition on the denser Poisson process, and still retain good properties of the annealed configuration with large probability.
+Given a collection of clock ticks, we obtain a Boolean function by considering the initial opinions and the selection of the clock ticks that are kept for the evolution.

 We then proceed to analyze this quenched random Boolean function.
 First, we devise an algorithm that determines the outcome of the function and bound its revealment.
-This algorithm is a simple exploration process that discovers the open components that intersect a random line crossing the rectangle $R_{n}$ by querying the initial state of sites and which clock ringings are selected to compose the evolution.
+This algorithm is a simple exploration process that discovers the open components that intersect a random line crossing the rectangle $R_{n}$ by querying the initial state of sites and which clock ticks are selected to compose the evolution.
 The bound on the revealment will follow from one-arm estimates in the quenched setting (see Proposition~\ref{prop:one_arm}).
 These estimates in turn are derived from Russo-Seymour-Welsh-type results stated in~\cite{ab} and inspired by~\cite{tassion}.